Milxnor/Project-Reboot-3.0/README.md

 1. **S3-S15 Support**: The project includes support for Fortnite seasons 5 through 12.
 2. **S1-S2 & S16-S19 Compatibility**: Seasons 1 and 2, and Season 16 through 19 might not work perfectly.
+3. **S20+ Branch**: We have an alternate branch if you really want to test S20.
+It is currently unstable though.
-3. **Rewrite and Improvements**: Project Reboot is a rewrite of the original Universal Walking Simulator.
+4. **Rewrite and Improvements**: Project Reboot is a rewrite of the original Universal Walking Simulator.
 It's an ongoing effort to enhance and optimize the gameplay experience.
-4. **Lategame Enhancements**: Although still missing some features from the old project, lategame improvements are planned for the future.
+5. **Lategame Enhancements**: Although still missing some features from the old project, lategame improvements are planned for the future.

 ## Installation